Garg19/DYNAMIC-PANORAMA-CREATION/README.md

 # DYNAMIC-PANORAMA-CREATION
 In this project, I have implemented a dynamic panorama creating program using python and openCV.

-Please read the report for implementation details and view the results on sample input images in the results folder.
+Please read the REPORT.pdf for implementation details and view the results on sample input images in the RESULTS folder.